-Effective 8 p.m.
-Wednesday, June 9, salmon fishing is closed.
-Gillnets larger than 4-inch mesh are not allowed.
-Gillnets of 4-inch or smaller mesh may be used to target non-salmon but are restricted to 60 feet maximum length.
+Subsistence salmon fishing is currently closed.
+Gillnets of 4-inch or smaller mesh may be used to target non-salmon but are restricted to 60 feet or shorter length.

-Subdistrict 4-A Lower (from /4 of a mile downstream from Old Paradise Village upstream to Stink Creek, including Grayling and Anvik):
+Subdistrict 4-A Lower (from 3⁄4 of a mile downstream from Old Paradise Village upstream to Stink Creek, including Grayling and Anvik):